Pilot licensing in the United Kingdom

 Pilot licensing in the United Kingdom is regulated by the Civil Aviation Authority (CAA).

 History

 When the UK was part of EASA, pilots were licensed in accordance with EASA Part-FCL (Flight Crew Licensing).
 The UK also issued the National PPL (NPPL).

 When the UK left EASA after Brexit, Part-FCL was adopted into UK law as UK Part-FCL.
 The UK continues to issue non-Part-FCL licences as well.

 Categories of aircraft

-The categories of aircraft recognised in the UK are:
+The categories of aircraft recognised in the UK include aeroplanes, helicopters, airships, sailplanes, balloons and gyroplanes.